 Price Position and Structural State

-SPX6900 (SPX) closed at 0.3248 USDT on May 29, 2026, up 0.15%.
-The asset now sits in a sideways structure near the bottom of its 55-day range.
-Current 55-day support is near 0.2562 USDT, with resistance near 0.4911 USDT.
-A daily close below 0.2562 USDT would confirm a downside regime shift.
-A hold near support would keep price inside the range.
+SPX6900 (SPX) closed at 0.3795 USDT on July 15, 2026, down 0.60%.
+The asset now sits in a sideways structure inside its 55-day range.
+Current 55-day support is near 0.2651 USDT, with resistance near 0.4977 USDT.
+Price is near the middle of the range, so the market has no clear structural edge until it closes outside these levels.

 Moving Averages and Trend Context